lihib94/RickAndMorty/README.md

 ## How to run (Locally)
 - Run "npm install" to install all dependencies
-- Run "npm start" on both projects to start the app.
+- Run "npm start" to start the app.

 ## Libraries and explanation
 - All CSS "mudules" are inside the "Style" folder